filecoin-project/specs/mining.md

 	i. # generate the VDF input
 		VRFOutput <-- ECVRF_proof_to_hash(ticket.VRFProof)
  	ii. # verify
- 		VDFState <-- Verify(vk, VRFOutput, ticket.VDFOutput, ticket.VDFProof)
+ 		VDFState <-- VDF_verify(vk, VRFOutput, ticket.VDFOutput, ticket.VDFProof)
  		if VDFState == "NO":
  			return 0
 3. Return results
 	return 1
 ```

-Notice that there is an implicit check that all tickets in the `Tickets` array are signed by the same miner -- to avoid grinding through out-of-band collusion between miners exchanging tickets.
+Notice that there is an implicit check that all tickets in the `Tickets` array are signed by the same miner.

 ### Election Validation